Land of Leopard

 About Land of Leopard

-Land of Leopard National Park protects 261,868 hectares of temperate forest and coastal habitat in Russia's Primorsky Krai, serving as the last refuge for the critically endangered Amur leopard.
-Established in 2012, the park encompasses the entire remaining range of the Amur leopard, the world's rarest big cat with fewer than 100 individuals surviving in the wild.
-The landscape features rugged mountains covered in Korean pine and broadleaf forests, river valleys, and rocky coastal areas along the Sea of Japan.
-This region of the Russian Far East harbors exceptional biodiversity where northern and southern species overlap, creating one of the world's most diverse temperate forest ecosystems.
+Land of Leopard National Park protects 262,000 hectares of temperate forest and coastal habitat in Russia's Primorsky Krai, serving as the last refuge for the critically endangered Amur leopard.
+[1] Established on April 5, 2012, the park encompasses the entire remaining range of the Amur leopard, the world rarest big cat with an estimated 100 to 200 individuals surviving in the wild as of 2023.
+[2] The landscape features rugged mountains covered in Korean pine and broadleaf forests, river valleys, and rocky coastal areas along the Sea of Japan.
+This region of the Russian Far East harbors exceptional biodiversity where northern and southern species overlap, creating one of the world most diverse temperate forest ecosystems.
 Beyond Amur leopards, the park supports Amur tigers, Himalayan black bears, lynx, and numerous other species at the boundaries of their ranges.
-The park's creation represented a crucial conservation intervention to save the Amur leopard from extinction through habitat protection and anti-poaching efforts.
+The park creation represented a crucial conservation intervention to save the Amur leopard from extinction through habitat protection and anti-poaching efforts.

 Wildlife Ecosystems

-The park is most famous for hosting the world's largest population of critically endangered Amur leopards, with approximately 100 individuals.
-It also provides habitat for Siberian tigers, Asiatic black bears, and Amur tigers.
-The park supports diverse ungulate species including sika deer, roe deer, and wild boar, which serve as prey for the large predators.
+The park hosts the world largest wild population of the critically endangered Amur leopard, with an estimated 100 to 200 individuals in the wild as of 2023.
+[1] It also provides habitat for Amur tigers, Asiatic black bears, sika deer, roe deer, and wild boar, which serve as prey for the large predators.
 Over 200 bird species inhabit or migrate through the park, including the black stork and mandarin duck.
 The area also harbors numerous rare amphibian and reptile species, making it a crucial biodiversity hotspot.

 Flora Ecosystems